(1830 - 1889)

 On the Campaign

 Along with the 51st New York, his 51st Pennsylvania were the first men to successfully storm the Lower Antietam (later Burnside's) Bridge, at about 1 pm on the 17th.
-He also led his Regiment in the IX Corps assaults to the outskirts of Sharpsburg later in the afternoon.
+He also led his Regiment in the Ninth Corps assaults to the outskirts of Sharpsburg later in the afternoon.

 The rest of the War